-First of all let me start by saying its a privilege to be able to speak my mind and share my thoughts on this matter, which I’m sure mirror a lot of past and previous Chess tenants have experienced.
-Secondly I’m sure before embarking on this seemly small task, that it will be no easy thing to rely the emotional journey, with honesty, without bringing to the surface negative thoughts, however its for a greater purpose, in order to provide an accurate and hopefully interesting, account of my journey i’ve come through, these last couple of years.
+First of all let me start by saying its a privilege to be able to speak my mind and share my thoughts on this matter, which I’m sure mirror a lot of past and previous CHESS tenants have experienced.
+Secondly, I’m sure before embarking on this seemly small task that it will be no easy thing to relay the emotional journey, with honesty, without bringing to the surface negative thoughts.
+However it’s for a greater purpose, in order to provide an accurate and hopefully interesting account of the journey i’ve come through, these last couple of years.

-Before I came to Chess I’d had been living practically rent free, courtesy of my ex English teacher of all people, for roughly 4 years, and prior to that I’d lived with my mother in Chelmsford, before she’d asked me to leave, because of the strain, both financial, and emotional, that I was putting her under.
+Before I came to CHESS I’d had been living practically rent free, courtesy of my ex-English teacher of all people, for roughly 4 years.
+Prior to that I’d lived with my mother in Chelmsford before she’d asked me to leave, because of the strain, both financial and emotional, that I was putting her under.

-Unfortunately for me, I didn’t have access to the support I have now, or the experience and understanding of my problems, at that time, and instead began a new rut of depression, avoidance behaviour and frequent use of cannabis in an attempt to fill my time and cope with the emotional and mental warfare I was experiencing, coupled with paranoia and low self esteem.
+Unfortunately for me, I didn’t have access to the support I have now.
+Nor the experience and understanding of my problems at that time and instead began a new rut of depression, avoidance behaviour and frequent use of cannabis in an attempt to fill my time and cope with the emotional and mental warfare I was experiencing, coupled with paranoia and low self esteem.

-After 4 years of staying as a lodger in Writtle, with practically no employment, aside from part time gardening work, which did dramatically improve my mood at the time, and the infrequent agency work I obtained, I’d reached a new level of psychological dependence on cannabis, and had begun funding this addiction with money I was stealing from my landlady, with the help of a pin code which I had previously been entrusted with, and had begun to steal increasingly in this way, falling further into this shameless and impulsive habit to fund my growing drug problem.
+After 4 years of staying as a lodger in Writtle, with practically no employment aside from part-time gardening work – which did dramatically improve my mood at the time with the infrequent agency work I obtained – I reached a new level of psychological dependence on cannabis, and had begun funding this addiction with money I was stealing from my landlady, with the help of a pin code which I had previously been entrusted with.
+I had begun to steal increasingly in this way, falling further into this shameless and impulsive habit to fund my growing drug problem.

-After continuing this for several weeks, I was eventually exposed, when a bank statement with multiple transactions was brought to light.
+After continuing this for several weeks I was eventually exposed, when a bank statement with multiple transactions was brought to light.
 As a result of this, I was asked to leave with 4 days notice, and this fully brought home the shock and shame of what I had been doing.
-It was at this point, I had truly hit a now low in my life, and felt the despair and confusion of my actions begin to engulf my mind, two powerful emotions and thankfully enough of a wake up call, to decide that I needed to stop smoking cannabis for one, and secondly make a decision to change the way my life had become.
+It was at this point I had truly hit a new low in my life, and felt the despair and confusion of my actions begin to engulf my mind.
+Two powerful emotions and thankfully enough of a wake up call to decide that I needed to stop smoking cannabis for one, and secondly make a decision to change the way my life had become.

-After I arrived at Chess, belongings and mother in tow, I was asked to complete a couple of painless forms, mainly to access me, and any potential risks I posed.
-After this I was introduced to a few members of staff who were very welcoming and approachable and was informed to my amazement and appreciation, that there was a room available that I could move into within a few days.
+After I arrived at CHESS, belongings and mother in tow, I was asked to complete a couple of painless forms, mainly to assess me and any potential risks I posed.
+After this I was introduced to a few members of staff who were very welcoming and approachable and was informed to my amazement and appreciation that there was a room available that I could move into within a few days.

 Thank you for taking the time to listen to my story, hopefully it will help inform and empower organisations that deal with people like me, and if not well hey I suppose it has a bit of entertainment value.